-When fire roared through Adelaide Zindler's San Diego neighborhood in the middle of the night, her first thought was to alert an elderly neighbor.
-The last thing on her mind was the whereabouts of financial records stored in her home.
+Adelaide Zindler says when fire swept through her San Diego neighborhood in the wee hours one morning, the first thing she thought of was to go and rouse an elderly neighbor.
+The last thing on her mind was the financial records she left back in her own house.

 "I was thinking family and I was thinking friends and I was thinking safety," Zindler says.

-Uprooted from home for days, and unsure where other relatives were, she and her husband needed a month or two "before we got to a place where we were thinking about paperwork again," she says.
+Uprooted from their home for days, and unsure where other relatives were, she and her husband needed a couple of months "before we got to a place where we were thinking about paperwork again," she says.

 By that point, they were late on their mortgage payment.
 The financial institution was unforgiving, and the couple's credit score took a hit.

-The Zindlers' money woes mirror those of others whose lives are abruptly turned upside down because of a disaster.
+The Zindlers' went through money woes that are common when lives are abruptly turned upside down because of a disaster.
 But it doesn't have to be that way.

-Financial advisers say people who identify and prepare key documents long before calamity strikes can avoid unnecessary damage to their personal finances in the wake of a fire, flood, hurricane or other disaster.
+Financial advisers say people who identify and prepare key documents long before calamity strikes can avoid unnecessary damage to their personal finances in the aftermath of a fire, flood, hurricane or other disaster.